robb-j/node-base/README.md

 ## Template Features

-- Docker build to install dependancies and deploy
+- Docker build to install dependancies and package for production
 - Testing & code coverage with `jest`
-- Code linting with eslint
+- Code linting with `eslint`
-- Code formatting with prettier on git file stage
+- Code formatting with `prettier` on git commit
 - Semantically versioned docker images using `npm version`

 ## Dev Commands